-OC-SVM is still on the Pareto frontier, but it is expensive, as the complexity grows linearly with respect to the number of samples.
-VAE combined with OC-SVM is there as well, and the faster testing time suggests that encoding makes the problem simpler requiring a smaller number of support vectors.
-Finally, the Pareto frontier contains GAN and its feature-matching variants, which have fast inference but are inaccurate.
-A rather surprising is the computational complexity of VAE and its variance, which is caused by the complexity of sampled reconstruction error score~\eqref{eq:score_sample} (see Tab.~\ref{tab:predict_times} with inference times).
+OC-SVM is still on the Pareto frontier, but it is expensive, as the complexity grows linearly in the number of samples. fmGAN, GAN and DAGMM methods are there as well -- these methods have fast inference but lower accuracy.

-A practitioner might also desire a method robust with respect to poor choice of hyper-parameters.
-That is demonstrated in Tables~\ref{tab:tabular_auc_auc_meanmax}, \ref{tab:images_auc_auc}, and \ref{tab:images_auc_auc_loi} showing the mean variance of the best model over experiment repetitions $\sigma_1$ as well as the mean AUC variance for the 10 best models $\sigma_{10}$.
-In general, deep models have a higher variance, probably due to the large number of hyperparameters and stochasticity involved in their initialization and training via batched gradient optimization.
-The values of $\sigma_{10}$ hint at the potential cost of hyperparameter optimization --- with lower values, one is more likely to train a well-performing model in fewer attempts.
-In this respect, GAN-based models seem to be the least robust, which is in line with~\citep{deecke2018image} stating that GANs are not directly optimized for anomaly detection.
-The same effect is observed on image datasets (Tab.~\ref{tab:images_auc_auc}), where fmGAN performs very well, but exhibits the highest variance in performance as evidenced by $\sigma_{10}$.
+We provide results averaged over the studied contexts on image data.
+Due to variability of the results in each context, the x-axis will vary.
+In the averaged ranks, VAE is on the Pareto front in both fit and prediction times, see Fig.~\ref{fig:images_total_eval_t_fit_t_combined}.
+Its prediction complexity is given mainly by the choice of the number of samples taken in the computation of the sampled reconstruction score~\eqref{eq:score_sample}.
+The kNN detector has negligible training time, given only by the construction of the tree structure representing data, but seems to be mostly unusable on image data due to slow prediction times on datasets that are large in dimension and number of samples.
+The fmGAN finds itself in a completely reversed scenario.